 ADB: Asian Development Bank

 ADB stands for Asian Development Bank.
 It is a regional development bank that is Asian in character.
 It was established to reduce poverty and foster economic growth and cooperation in Asia and the Pacific.
-It assists in the socio-economic development in member countries by providing loans, grants and technical assistance.
-It has 67 members, 48 of which are from Asia and Pacific region.
-It is headquartered at Mandaluyong, Philippines and as of July 2017, Takehiko Nakao is the president of ADB.
+It assists in the socioeconomic development of member countries by providing loans, grants and technical assistance.
+It has 67 members, 48 of which are from Asia and the Pacific region.
+It is headquartered in Mandaluyong, Philippines and as of July 2017, Takehiko Nakao is the president of ADB.

 Areas of Focus

 ADB operations give emphasis on the following areas:

 By funding initiatives in fields like education and health, the ADB seeks to promote sustainable and inclusive economic growth while also assisting in the development of the capital markets and corporate infrastructure in its target nations.
 There are other, more specialised sectors as well, which are used in secondary capacity-building programmes.
 Examples include Public-Private Partnerships (PPPs), Information Technology, Regional Cooperation and Integration, etc.